phenidone/fith/README.md

 ## Compiler

-In the full system (-DFULLFITH when compiling), all opcodes are enabled.
+In the full system (-DFULLFITH when compiling: fithi), all opcodes are enabled.
 There is a bootstrap function which creates the beginning of the REPL: colon, semicolon and QUIT.
 On initialisation of a full system, the interpreter first reads and executes bootstrap.5th which contains everything needed to bootstrap a working compiler from the builtin opcodes.